Your insider guide to Launceston CBD

 Black Cow Bistro

 At this upmarket eatery, it's all about Tasmanian steak – local, grass-fed and hormone-free.
-It’s so fabled that when Nigella Lawson visited earlier this year, this was where she tucked into her very first meal.
-Even if you’re not a carnivore, you’ll be well catered for with the best local produce that can be sourced on the day at Black Cow Bistro opens in new window.
-Dishes such as white fish sashimi or roasted broccoli with lemon beurre noisette and grana padano are on offer.
+It’s so fabled that when Nigella Lawson visited, this was where she tucked into her very first meal.
+Even if you’re not a steak lover, you’ll be well catered for with the best local produce that can be sourced on the day at Black Cow Bistro.
+Dishes such as Kingfish sashimi, crispy pork belly, and house-made kimchi are also on offer.

 Inside Café & Store

-Set within the CBD’s new tech precinct, this locavore's paradise has a cool industrial feel.
-It’s all local – from the coffee to the pickled fennel they serve with the eggs Benedict.
-The Inside Café opens in new window also houses a store filled with tempting homewares and quirky souvenirs.
+Set within the CBD’s tech precinct, this locavore's paradise has a cool industrial feel.
+It’s all local – from the milk in the coffee to the pickled fennel they serve with the eggs Benedict.
+The Inside Café also houses a store filled with tempting homewares and quirky souvenirs.

 Peppers Silo Hotel & Day Spa